Lung Cancer Treatment in India:

 - Stage 3A: Cancer is found in lymph nodes, but only on the same side of the chest where cancer first started growing.

-The extensive stage means cancer has spread:
+The extensive stage means cancer has spread to the following parts:

 - throughout one lung